 A Terminal Distributor of Dangerous Drugs (TDDD) is a person (includes an individual; partnership; association; limited liability company; corporation; the state; any political subdivision of the state; and any district, department, or agency of the state or its political subdivisions) who is engaged in the sale of dangerous drugs at retail, or any person, other than a wholesale distributor or a pharmacist, who has possession, custody, or control of dangerous drugs for any purpose other than for that person’s own use and consumption, and includes pharmacies, hospitals, nursing homes, and laboratories and all other persons who procure dangerous drugs for sale or other distribution by or under the supervision of a pharmacist or licensed health professional authorized to prescribe drugs.

-Because many prescribers were unaware of the need to obtain a TDDD license, the SOBP granted an extension until Thursday, September 1, 2016, for prescribers to obtain a TDDD license for all locations that perform drug compounding (including reconstitution) or order compounded drugs to their offices.
+Because many prescribers were unaware of the need to obtain a TDDD license, the SOBP until September 1, 2016, for prescribers to obtain a TDDD license for all locations that perform drug compounding (including reconstitution) or order compounded drugs to their offices.

 The Ohio Academy of Family Physicians joined forces with the Ohio State Medical Association and other physicians’ organizations to address concerns with the SOBP relative to the adoption and implementation of this burdensome and costly rule.